A Comprehensive Guide to Case Interview Prep [tips updated 2024]

 We’re a team of more than 20 former McKinsey, Bain, and BCG consultants and recruiters (our average time in consulting is 13 years each) and we put together this guide to help you prepare for getting your consulting offer.

-After reading this, we hope “congratulations” is also what you’ll hear when you leave your final interviews.
+After reading this, we hope “congratulations” is also what you’ll hear when you leave your second round interviews.

 Management consulting jobs are among the most sought-after positions in on-campus recruiting, whether you’re applying as an undergraduate or from a business school.